DataDog/hiring-engineers/answers.md

 ## Visualzing Data
 > _Utlilize the Data Dog API to create a Timeboard that contains:_
-> - Your custom metric scoped over your host
+> - Your custom metric scoped over your host.
-> - Any metric from the integration on your database with the anomaly function applied
+> - Any metric from the integration on your database with the anomaly function applied.
-> - Your custom metric with the rollup funciton applied to sum up all the points for the past hour into one bucket
+> - Your custom metric with the rollup funciton applied to sum up all the points for the past hour into one bucket.
 >

 Quite a few pieces to navigate/work through here.
 I initially started by looking at the API reference docs.
+You can view the full script <a href="/python_code/dashboard.py">here</a>.

 1. Install datadog-api-client.
 Then execute the script provided via the <a href="https://github.com/DataDog/datadog-api-client-python">python-github docs</a>.
 2. Then I used the code provided in the <a href="https://docs.datadoghq.com/api/latest/dashboards/#create-a-new-dashboard">dashboard docs</a> to create a new dashboard to confirm I could get everything working, even if the data wasn't what we were looking for yet.